tlicata/bidpitch/README.md

 - History in top bar ^
 - Player can rejoin started game without url

-### Bugs

-- Safari table cards do not clear when hand is over.
-- Safari hand cards sometimes become small.

 ## License

 Released under the MIT license.